Payments

 When you think you’ve negotiated your contract to the lowest possible price and the best possible features, take one further step before you close the deal.
 Be absolutely sure that they are giving you the most optimal pricing.
 It’s surprising what a simple question can accomplish.

-When you consider the number of credit card transactions your restaurant will ultimately process every day, it’s well worth the time it takes to understand credit card fees and negotiate them to within an inch of their life.
+When you consider the number of credit card transactions your restaurant will ultimately process every day, it’s well worth the time it takes to understand credit card fees and ensure you’re getting the best rate possible.

 Want to learn more about payment processing?